-- In respect of related party transactions, care should be taken in determining the level of disclosure that is necessary in the condensed interim financial statements.
+- a.
+In respect of related party transactions, care should be taken in determining the level of disclosure that is necessary in the condensed interim financial statements.
 If related party transactions are significant, then disclosure may be necessary, even though the nature and amounts of those transactions are consistent with previous periods. - b.
-For example disclosures for government-related entities that apply the exemption in paragraph 25 of IAS 24 Related Party Disclosures, see Appendix VII to our publication Guide to annual financial statements Illustrative disclosures (September 2013).
+For example disclosures for government-related entities that apply the exemption in paragraph 25 of IAS 24 Related Party Disclosures, see Appendix VI to our publication Guide to annual financial statements Illustrative disclosures (September 2014). - IAS 24(b)(viii) - The entity, or any member of the group of which it is a part, that provides key management personnel services to the reporting entity or to the parent of the reporting entity is a related party to a reporting entity.